eli02922/POS/README.md

 # Pulse POS Starter

-Pulse POS is a full-stack starter project based on your requested stack and feature set:

 - Node.js and Express.js REST API
 - React.js frontend with reusable UI building blocks
 - JWT authentication and role-based access control